 As you receive questions from others, please encourage them to contact us directly and share the link to this page, which provides the most current information about the funding process and timeline, and other aspects of the program.

-This will be an opportunity for Eastern Oregon District Superintendents, Principals, and 5th or 6th Grade Educators to ask questions, plan for next year, and learn how your district can get involved (or stay involved) in Outdoor School.
-Please RSVP here and we’ll be in touch with details for attending.
+The Outdoor School Measure 99 Funding Information and Listening Session in Pendleton (August 9, 2018) was a great success.
+This was an opportunity for Eastern Oregon District Superintendents, Principals, and 5th or 6th Grade Educators to ask questions, plan for next year, and learn how your district can get involved (or stay involved) in Outdoor School.
+We recorded this session and will post it here soon!

 To be added to our stakeholder email list and receive periodic status updates and announcements, please fill out the online subscription form (button below)